Many would doubt the concept as of why one would prefer using his phone as a webcam? Well, there are a bunch of reasons to push this idea:

 Download it from here, install it.
 Go to Media>Network Stream and enter the URL generated from the app.

 Once the app is running, you don’t need to keep the phone’s screen on.
-It works smoothly even if the phone is locked but video feed experience is slightly better when phone’s screen is on.
+It works smoothly even if the phone is locked but the video feed experience is slightly better when the phone’s screen is on.